 - Attending two specialist workshops that are designed to examine and challenge participants approaches to intercultural competencies needed in the professional world of the 21st Century as well as leadership effectiveness and development.

-- Visits and Social opportunities:
+- Visits and Networking opportunities:

 - London Eye